robotrobertson/jekyll-now/_posts/2018-07-18-wholefoodplantbased.md

 11. I didn't track my weight, but clothes are fitting looser.
 12. It's harder to quantify my workouts which are bike rides and running, but I think I'm getting faster.
 It does feel like my recovery time and soreness have dropped fairly substantially( I am 40 years old after all!)
-13. May blood work (Essentially your average fat American)
+13. Shown belos is my May blood work (Essentially your average fat American)
 14. Cholesterol: 199
 15. LDL 120
 16. HDL 45